-HMC is governed by a Board of Directors, which includes the President, Treasurer, and Chief Financial Officer of the University, and the CEO of HMC.
-Information on other members of HMC's management team, as of the date hereof, is available at: https://www.hmc.harvard.edu/about.
+HMC is governed by a Board of Directors, which includes the President, the Treasurer, and the Vice President for Finance and Chief Financial Officer of the University, as well as the Chief Executive Officer of HMC.
+Information on other members of HMC's management and governance is available on HMC's website.

-In October 2020, HMC completed an organizational restructuring that was originally announced in 2017.
-HMC's investment approach now utilizes an internal generalist investment team that evaluates opportunities across asset classes, combined with external management teams that focus on specific investment areas.
+HMC's investment approach utilizes an internal generalist investment team that evaluates opportunities across asset classes, combined with external management teams that focus on specific investment areas.

-For the fiscal year ended June 30, 2021 the return on the Harvard endowment was 33.6%.
-The value of the endowment on June 30, 2021 was \$53.2 billion.
+For the fiscal year ended June 30, 2023 the return on the Harvard endowment was 2.9%.
+The value of the endowment on June 30, 2023 was \$50.7 billion.